-the continuing impact of the recent, severe economic recession (including the related high unemployment and constrained credit), which is having and may continue to have a negative effect on the following, among other things:

-- the fundamentals of our business, including overall market occupancy and rental rates; - the financial condition of our tenants, many of which are financial, legal and other professional firms, our lenders, counterparties to our derivative financial instruments and institutions that hold our cash balances and short-term investments, which may expose us to increased risks of default by these parties; - our ability to obtain debt financing on attractive terms or at all, which may adversely impact our ability to pursue acquisition and development opportunities and refinance existing debt and our future interest expense; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis. - general risks affecting the real estate industry (including, without limitation, the inability to enter into or renew leases, dependence on tenants' financial condition, and competition from other developers, owners and operators of real estate); - failure to manage effectively our growth and expansion into new markets and sub-markets or to integrate acquisitions and developments successfully; - the ability of our joint venture partners to satisfy their obligations; - risks and uncertainties affecting property development and construction (including, without limitation, construction delays, cost overruns, inability to obtain necessary permits and public opposition to such activities);
+- the continuing impact of the recent, severe economic recession (including the related high unemployment and constrained credit), which is having and may continue to have a negative effect on the following, among other things: - the fundamentals of our business, including overall market occupancy and rental rates; - the financial condition of our tenants, many of which are financial, legal and other professional firms, our lenders, counterparties to our derivative financial instruments and institutions that hold our cash balances and short-term investments, which may expose us to increased risks of default by these parties; and - the value of our real estate assets, which may limit our ability to dispose of assets at attractive prices or obtain or maintain debt financing secured by our properties or on an unsecured basis. - general risks affecting the real estate industry (including, without limitation, the inability to enter into or renew leases, dependence on tenants' financial condition, and competition from other developers, owners and operators of real estate); - failure to manage effectively our growth and expansion into new markets and sub-markets or to integrate acquisitions and developments successfully; - the ability of our joint venture partners to satisfy their obligations; - risks and uncertainties affecting property development and construction (including, without limitation, construction delays, cost overruns, inability to obtain necessary permits and public opposition to such activities); - risks associated with the availability and terms of financing and the use of debt to fund acquisitions and developments, including the risk associated with interest rates impacting the cost and/or availability of financing; - risks associated with interest rate contracts and the effectiveness of such arrangements;

-- risks associated with the availability and terms of financing and the use of debt to fund acquisitions and developments, including the risk associated with interest rates impacting the cost and/or availability of financing; - risks associated with interest rate contracts and the effectiveness of such arrangements; - risks associated with downturns in the national and local economies, increases in interest rates, and volatility in the securities markets; - risks associated with actual or threatened terrorist attacks; - costs of compliance with the Americans with Disabilities Act and other similar laws; - potential liability for uninsured losses and environmental contamination; - risks associated with our potential failure to qualify as a REIT under the Internal Revenue Code of 1986, as amended; - possible adverse changes in tax and environmental laws; - the impact of newly adopted accounting principles on our accounting policies and on period-to-period comparisons of financial results; - risks associated with possible state and local tax audits; - risks associated with our dependence on key personnel whose continued service is not guaranteed; and - the other risk factors identified in our most recently filed Annual Report on Form 10-K, including those described under the caption "Risk Factors."
+- risks associated with downturns in the national and local economies, increases in interest rates, and volatility in the securities markets; - risks associated with actual or threatened terrorist attacks; - costs of compliance with the Americans with Disabilities Act and other similar laws; - potential liability for uninsured losses and environmental contamination; - · risks associated with our potential failure to qualify as a REIT under the Internal Revenue Code of 1986, as amended; - possible adverse changes in tax and environmental laws; - · the impact of newly adopted accounting principles on our accounting policies and on period-to-period comparisons of financial results; - risks associated with possible state and local tax audits; - risks associated with our dependence on key personnel whose continued service is not guaranteed; and - the other risk factors identified in our most recently filed Annual Report on Form 10-K, including those described under the caption "Risk Factors."